 Our mission is to cultivate engagement with and conversation about the arts by publishing high-quality, innovative literary and visual art by both established and emerging artists, and by offering opportunities for interactivity and discourse.

-The Hunger Mountain editorial offices are located at the Vermont College of Fine Arts in historical Montpelier, Vermont.
-Vermont College of Fine Arts is devoted entirely to graduate fine arts education, with MFA programs in Writing, Writing for Children & Young Adults, Film, Visual Art, Graphic Design, and Music Composition.
+The Hunger Mountain editorial offices are located at the Vermont College of Fine Arts (VCFA) in historic Montpelier, Vermont.
+VCFA is devoted entirely to graduate fine arts education, with MFA programs in Writing, Writing for Children & Young Adults, Film, Visual Art, Graphic Design, Music Composition, and Writing & Publishing.

 Past contributors to Hunger Mountain include Pinckney Benedict, Ron Carlson, Hayden Carruth, Kwame Dawes, Matthew Dickman, Mark Doty, Rita Dove, Terrance Hayes, Alice Hoffman, Pam Houston, Maxine Kumin, Dorianne Laux, Bret Lott, Michael Martone, Naomi Shihab Nye, Tomaž Šalamun, Charles Simic, James Tate, Jean Valentine, and too many splendid writers to name here.
 We love to publish never-before-published authors as well, and often find pieces we love in our unsolicited submissions.

-Hunger Mountain hosts four annual writing prizes, which are open to all writers: the Howard Frank Mosher Short Fiction Prize (deadline June 30), the Ruth Stone Prize in Poetry (deadline December 10), and the Katherine Paterson Prize for Young Adult and Children’s Writing (deadline June 30), and the Hunger Mountain Creative Nonfiction Prize (deadline September 10).
-For guidelines, click here.
+Hunger Mountain hosts four annual writing contests, which are open to all writers: the Howard Frank Mosher Short Fiction Prize, the Ruth Stone Poetry Prize, the Katherine Paterson Prize for Young Adult and Children’s Writing, and the Hunger Mountain Creative Nonfiction Prize.
+We also offer a paid Hunger Mountain Fellowship.